PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

 __ https://pymeasure.readthedocs.io/en/latest/api/instruments/index.html

-This libray is very efficient for all instruments that communicate through ASCII commands (`pyvisa`__ basically) and make drivers very easy to use and develop.
+This libray is very efficient for all instruments that communicate through ASCII commands (`pyvisa`__ basically) and makes drivers very easy to use and develop.

 __ https://pyvisa.readthedocs.io/en/latest/